Public Information and Comments

 All written comments and materials will be filed with the Dockets Unit and will become part of the public record of the proceeding and will be searchable via the Internet.
-However, not every comment may be posted to the Commission's website even though it is part of the public record.
 Please note that if you provide personal information such as your email address or home address in your comments or materials, that information will become part of the public record as well.
 Please consider whether your personal information is essential to your comment before providing it to the Commission.

 Levels of Public Involvement